CHURCH OF SATAN VS. SATANIC TEMPLE

 Infographic by Pope Wonka.
 “Blue Cheese fact” from “the LaVey Salad Dressing Test”, The Satanic Witch, 1971

 On the surface, some differences between the two organizations are immediately apparent: the Church of Satan fashions itself the inheritor of LaVey’s legacy, paradoxically claiming his philosophy of individualism a collective achievement for which they rest upon the laurels.
 Aside from an active Twitter feed, whereon the Church of Satan posts catchy memes and commentary upon popular culture references to Satan, the Church of Satan is otherwise inactive as an organization, arguing that as individualists, it is upon the individual merits and achievements of their membership that their collective reputation should be measured.
-The Satanic Temple, on the other hand is very active in public affairs.
-Unlike the Church of Satan, The Satanic Temple has a physical headquarters with weekly congregations in Salem, Massachusetts, and numerous regularly-congregating chapters throughout the world.
+The Satanic Temple, on the other hand, is very active in public affairs.
+Unlike the Church of Satan, The Satanic Temple has a physical headquarters in Salem, Massachusetts, holds two virtual Temple services each week, and numerous active congregations throughout the world.

 The Church of Satan dedicates a good deal of time offering disparaging commentary against The Satanic Temple’s activities on the assertion that “true Satanism” is apolitical, and whether or not they agree with any of our positions, they object nonetheless to what they see as a misappropriation of Satanism.
 In doing so, they fail to delineate the clear philosophical differences between the two organizations, and many people are unaware that the beliefs of the two aren’t merely interchangeable.
 Perhaps due to the popularity of The Satanic Temple, one is hard pressed to find the Church of Satan commenting on the philosophical schism between the organizations, instead opting to forward the notion that The Satanic Temple has merely stolen what they see as their brand, as well as their beliefs.